noahehall/theBookOfNoah/0current/aws/0security.md

 ## keypairs

 - public key cryptography: asymmetric cryptography
+  - public key
     - the key used to encrypt the data, cannot be used to decrypt (thats why you need two)
-- public key: used to encrypt data
     - is also stored on instances (e.g. ec2)
+  - private key:
-- private key: used to decrypt data
+    - used to decrypt data
     - required to access instances (e.g. ec2)
     - are regional:

 ## IAM

 - IAM: Identity and access management

   - webservice for controlling access to AWS resources
-  - authnetication: who can sign in
+  - authentication: who can sign in
   - authorization: who can do what (permissions)

 - free to use